AVS-Memer/Calulator/README.md

 # *3
 Triples a number
 # /2
-Finds the half of a number
+Finds the half of a number, asks if the answer shought have remainder or decimal format
 # ^2
 Squares a number
 # ^3